mapeditor/tiled/docs/manual/export-yy.rst

 .. note::

-    As of now only variable definitions of the object itself can be overriden.
+    As of now only variable definitions of the object itself can be overridden.
     Overriding variable definitions of parent objects is not supported.
 As a workaround you can use the creation code to override variables of a parent object.